Dickkopf 3 (Dkk3) - sensitive biomarker of progressive kidney damage

 Advantage through Dkk3 detection in urine

 Dkk3 is released into the urine by "stressed" or damaged renal tubule cells.
 Significant kidney damage is therefore indicated at a very early stage.
 As the disease progresses, the amount of Dkk3 excreted in the urine increases in parallel with the severity or activity of the damage process in the renal medulla.
-The newly developed Dkk3 ELISA (ReFiNE) therefore enables the early detection of progressive kidney damage with a simple determination of Dkk3 in urine.
+The newly developed Dkk3 ELISA (ReFiNE) therefore enables the early detection of progressive kidney damage with a simple determination of uDkk3.
 The test is ideally suited as additional information to the eGFR in order to better predict individual CKD progression.

 Preanalytics - Dkk3 is preferably measured in fresh morning urine